What Are The Safest Breast Implants?

 Silicone Implants

-These implants are made entirely of silicone, a synthetic material that feels like human fat.
-The products have a case made from silicone filled with a silicone gel.
+These implants are made entirely of silicone, a synthetic material that feels like human breast tissue.
+The products have a case made from silicone that are filled with silicone gel inside.

-Silicone implants come in various sizes and shapes.
+Silicone implants come in various breast implant sizes and shapes.
 Some implants are firmer and more cohesive than others.
-Some of these are referred to as ‘gummy bear’ implants.
-You and your plastic surgeon can talk about which type of implant is best for your goals.
+Some of these are referred to as ‘gummy bear’ breast implants.
+You and your plastic surgeon can talk about which type of breast implant is best for your goals.

 Some patients think that silicone breast implants look and feel more natural.
 However, there are safety concerns if a silicone implant ruptures.